 Is photography allowed in the park?

 Local tour companies bring groups to Muir Woods on a daily basis.
 Most tours originate in downtown San Francisco or Fishermans' Warf, and include time a Sausalito.
-We can not recommend individual companies; check the phone book or do a web search for Muir Woods tours.

 Do I need reservations?

-No. You do not need reservations to visit the park.
+Nope, and we don't take them!
 However, if you are coming for one of our special events, or for an education program, please call to let us know you're coming.

 Advance entrance fee sales are available for larger groups.
 Please contact the Golden Gate National Parks Conservancy at (415) 388-7368.